inngest/inngest/pages/docs/_docs/120-cli/1-getting-started/03-deploy.md

 ---
-category: "Getting started"
+category: "CLI"
 title: "Deploying functions"
-slug: "deploying-fuctions"
+slug: "cli/deploying-fuctions"
-order: 10
+order: 6
 ---

 Once you've built and locally tested your function it's time to deploy it to the cloud.